JumpSpinn/jumpspinn/README.md

 <h3 align="center">A few little things about me:</h3>
 <p align="center">
-My real name is Kevin Hille and I am currently 27 years old and come from Dortmund in Germany.
-I am currently working on a hobby project called Undefined-Roleplay.
-There I mainly work on the frontend development, but also on the backend development.
-Both, as well as all other programming languages or programs, I have taught myself.
-"Learning by doing" is my motto.
-You are welcome to contact me via the social networks below, please note that Discord contains the link to the hobby project.
+My name is Kevin Hille, I am currently 27 years old and I am from Dortmund, Germany.
+I am currently working on a project called Undefined-Roleplay in my spare time.
+Most of that consists of frontend development using JQuery.
+I occasionally do some C# backend development for that project as well.
+I have taught C#, Javascript, JQuery, HTML and CSS by myself.
+I am also in the process of learning Vue JS and getting more familiar with PHP as I move on in web development.
+I think “Learning by doing” is one of my philosophies which has helped me a lot learning these languages.
+My DMs are always open and you are welcome to contact me using my socials listed below or via Discord (JumpSpinn).
+You can also find the website to my side hustle “Undefined-Roleplay” linked below.
 </p>

 <!-- social networks -->